Last night our son told me he wants to flee the country.

 And as we feel that pain of it all, there’s an inevitable pull towards fear and anger, towards a feeling of hopelessness and powerlessness.
 It sometimes feels like pushing play on an all-too-familiar toxic stew of feelings that look something like a big black tornado, waiting to suck us in every time one of these senseless acts of violence happens.

 So my question is: how does the inside-out understanding guide us as we watch the approaching tornado, or even after we’ve already been sucked into it and are trapped in it’s vortex of fear and anger?

 My answer lies in a concept we often share with our clients: investment vs involvement.
-This is a lovely distinction that I first learned from George Pransky, a long time Three Principles practitioner and mentor.
+This is a lovely distinction that I first learned from George Pransky, a long-time mentor.

 Involvement is the extent to which we put 100% of ourselves behind the present moment.
 It’s about being fully present, alive and engaged in the present.

 Investment is the extent to which we are fearful about and attached to the outcome of what we’re faced with.
 It’s the extent to which we’ve made meaning about it all and become worried or fearful about outcome, about the future.
 Investment is getting sucked into all the stories we create about what it all means, whether we’re going to measure up, who’s to blame, how bleak or scary the future might be.

 Involvement makes us come alive in the moment.
 It helps us access our infinite capacity for wisdom and creativity, for new thought.
 And for love.

 Investment pulls us out of the moment and creates anger and fear.
 It pulls us away from the present and into a future that doesn’t even exist, into stories we’ve made up, meaning we’ve invented.
 And it shrinks our capacity for wisdom and creativity, for new thought.
 And for love.